Skip to main content Skip to footer site map

 Employers must post a notice of the program to employees in places where employment notices are usually posted.
 A mandatory poster and optional paystub insert are available to download on Washington’s Paid Family and Medical Leave website.

 An employer also must provide to employees a written statement of rights under this program within five business days after an employee is absent for seven consecutive days, or when the employer is informed that an employee is absent due to family or medical leave.
-A notice to meet this requirement is available on WA PFML website.
+There is a notice to meet this current requirement available on WA PFML website.
+The amended law states that a written statement of employee rights will be developed by the commissioner to include an explanation of eligibility requirements, potential weekly benefits, employment protection rights, and nondiscrimination rights.
+The notice also will include ways for employees to get more information.
+Also in 2026, employers will be subject to additional notification requirements surrounding employee job restoration.

 Employers are prohibited from discriminating or retaliating against an employee for requesting or taking paid leave.
 Employers must also continue an employee’s current health insurance coverage during the leave but can require the employee to contribute their portion of the premium during leave if the employers continue paying their portion.